KCsup/mtu-crn-ahk/README.md

 (Note, you will need to create a new file called `crns.json`.)

 Then, once the AHK script has been started with v1, ensure the first text box is selected and use the keybind `Shift + n` to input the CRNs into the BanWeb text entries.

+Make sure to terminate the AHK script from the system tray!